Identifying Nonlinear Dynamics with High Confidence from Sparse Data: Examples

-\paragraph{Connecting Orbits.} Consider again the logistic map $f(x) = 3.5 x (1-x)$, $X=[0, 1]$, $N = 8$, $B = 15$, and $\delta =0.05$.
-Using pointwise equal confidence intervals, we obtain the Morse graph in Fig.~S3 in the SI.
+\paragraph{Connecting Orbits} Consider again the logistic map $f(x) = 3.5 x (1-x)$, $X=[0, 1]$, $N = 8$, $B = 15$, and $\delta =0.05$.
+Using pointwise equal confidence intervals, we obtain the Morse graph in Fig.~\ref{fig:ex3}.
 The Conley indices for $M_1$ and $M_0$ indicated the existence of period-2 and period-4 orbits, respectively, with at least $95\%$ confidence.
-The Conley index also indicates the existence of a fixed point for $M_3$ and a connecting orbit from $M_3$ to $M_1$ (see SI for details).
+The Conley index also indicates the existence of a fixed point for $M_3$ and a connecting orbit from $M_3$ to $M_1$.

+The Conley indices for the period-$4$ orbit and connecting orbit example are presented in Fig.~\ref{fig:ex3}.
+The intervals defining the Morse sets are: